 Old English also had a frequent adjective rum "roomy, wide, long, spacious," also an adverb, rumlice "bigly, corpulently" (Middle English roumli).

 The meaning "chamber, cabin" is recorded by early 14c. as a nautical term; applied by mid-15c. to interior division of a building separated by walls or partitions; the Old English word for this was cofa, ancestor of cove.
 The sense of "persons assembled in a room" is by 1712.

 Make room "open a passage, make way" is from mid-15c.
 Room-service is attested from 1913; room-temperature, comfortable for the occupants of a room, is so called from 1879.
 Roomth "sufficient space" (1530s, with -th (2)) now is obsolete.

-"to occupy rooms" (especially with another) as a lodger," 1828, from room (n.).
-Related: Roomed; rooming.
-Rooming-house is from 1889.
-In Old English (rumian) and Middle English the verb meant "become clear of obstacles; make clear of, evict."
+"to occupy a room or rooms" (especially with another) as a lodger," by 1825 (implied in roomed), from room (n.).
+Related: Rooming.
+Rooming-house, "house which lets furnished apartments," is by 1889, according to OED "chiefly U.S." In Old English (rumian) and Middle English the verb meant "become clear of obstacles; make clear of, evict."